MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/onlookuptagclick.md

 - **name**.
 String.
 Name of the tag.
 - **id**: String.
 ID of the tag.
 - **entityType**.
 String.
 Table type of the tag.
 - **fieldName**.
 String.
-The originating lookup field that raised the event.
+The originating lookup column that raised the event.

 ## Methods supported for this event